rcmoutinho/salt-local-dev/README.md

 It's possible to force local calls using the argument `--local` and many other specific configurations, but using a [Saltfile](https://docs.saltproject.io/salt/install-guide/en/latest/topics/configure-master-minion.html#saltfile) makes everything WAY simpler in this scenario.

+### Configure Saltfile (Optional)

 Duplicate the reference [Saltfile.template](./Saltfile.template), in the root of this project, into [Saltfile](./Saltfile) and define all the specific configurations you have.
 This configuration will help you typing less arguments when executing commands from the root of the project.

-> **Advanced:** In case you want to make this permanent to your user for any salt project, you could move the file to `~/.salt/Saltfile`, but considering you are always using `sudo`, it will favor `root` user references.
-You can change the [user minion configuration](https://docs.saltproject.io/en/latest/ref/configuration/minion.html#user) to not use `root`, but this can be a bit advanced for a simple setup we want here.
+Depending on the OS _(for example, macOS)_, it will only work when saving the file under `~/.salt/Saltfile`.
+However, for other OS, _like Ubuntu_, this approach might not work because you always use `sudo`, which favors `root` user references.
+You can change the [user minion configuration](https://docs.saltproject.io/en/latest/ref/configuration/minion.html#user) not to use `root`, but this can be a bit advanced for a simple setup we want here.

+Regardless of your choice, we can apply the salt minion state later to make the `file_client` configuration permanent.

 ### Configure personal data